-When I first realized the money-making potential of blogging, I threw myself into learning everything I could about blogging.
+When I first realized the money-making potential of blogging, I threw myself into learning everything I could about it.
 I kept reading that Pinterest was SUPER important and a huge potential source of blog traffic.
 I used Pinterest previously, but basically just to look for fashion and home decor inspiration and find recipes to make for dinner.
 I was skeptical of how it could be so beneficial for my blog.

 Let me tell you, I was quickly proven wrong!
-I started making pinnable images for my blog posts, and my traffic quickly started to explode.
+I started making pinnable images for my blog posts, and my blog traffic quickly started to explode.
 It was true, Pinterest was a game-changer!
 And as much as I love the traffic boost I was getting, Pinterest was starting to take up ALL of my time.

 That’s where Tailwind comes in.
-Not only has my Pinterest traffic grown even MORE since I started using Tailwind, I am spending a fraction of the time on Pinterest, freeing me up to tackle other blogging tasks or, you know, have a social life!
+Not only has my Pinterest traffic grown even MORE since I started using Tailwind, but I am also spending a fraction of the time on Pinterest, freeing me up to tackle other blogging tasks or, you know, have a social life!

 In this post, I want to share this awesome tool with you, and teach you how you can use Tailwind to skyrocket your blog traffic AND save you tons of time.